-- Switch off the main voltage of the Power Module.
+- Switch off the line voltage of the Power Module.
 You can leave any external 24 V supply to the Control Unit switched on. - 2.
-Remove the connecting cables of the Power Module. - 3.
+Remove the connecting cables of the Power module. - 3.
 Remove the Control Unit from the Power Module. - 4.
 Replace the Power Module. - 5.
 Mount the Control Unit onto the new Power Module. - 6.
 Connect up the new Power Module using the connecting cables. - 7.
 Switch on the line supply and, if necessary, the 24 V supply for the Control Unit. - 8.
 The inverter reports F01641. - 9.
-Carry out a reduced acceptance test, see Section Reduced acceptance after a component has been replaced and a firmware change (Page 378). - You have successfully replaced the Power Module.
+Perform a reduced acceptance test. - Reduced acceptance after component replacement and firmware change (Page 397) - You have successfully replaced the Power Module.